1944 Syracuse Orangemen football team

-The 1944 Syracuse Orangemen football team represented Syracuse University in the 1944 college football season.
+The 1944 Syracuse Orangemen football team represented Syracuse University as an independent during the 1944 college football season.
 The Orangemen were led by seventh-year head coach Ossie Solem and played their home games at Archbold Stadium in Syracuse, New York.
 Syracuse resumed play after taking a hiatus during the 1943 season due to World War II.
 They finished the season with a record of 2–4–1.